A fresh, yet hearty entree, this Steak and Potato Arugula Salad is easy enough for every day, elegant enough for a dinner party!

 The dressing?
 It’s a super simple classic dressing similar to one that’s served all over France.
 It has a delicious gourmet touch, champagne vinegar.
 Champagne vinegar can be found at some larger grocers and specialty grocers like Trader Joes and Whole Foods.
 If you can’t find champagne vinegar, a good quality white wine vinegar will also work.
 The dressing also includes a generous scoop of Dijon mustard, minced garlic, extra virgin olive oil, a pinch of sugar, sea salt and freshly ground pepper.
 Shake it all up in a lidded jar and you’re done!

 That’s my prescription for HIO (holiday indulgence overload).
-I’ve served it several times now, with rave reviews.
-No one misses all the extra calories, carbs and fat.
+I’ve served this Steak and Potato Arugula Salad several times now, with rave reviews.
+No one misses all the extra calories, carbs, and fat.
 Happy (and healthy) Holidays!